chainbound/fiber-docs/docs/use-cases.md

 * NFT Sniping
 * Liquidations
 * PGAs (Priority Gas Auctions)
+* Long-tail MEV

+For long-tail MEV, it would be unwise to use a service like Flashbots, since the bundles are public and other searchers are constantly on the lookout for new strategies.

 ## Fast, reliable and wide mempool access without infrastructure
 Because Fiber provides an API for streaming transactions, you don't need any infrastructure like full nodes yourself.
 On top of that,